 The training program at OCCC provides a broad range of clinical opportunities such as individual and group therapy, individual and group supervision, assessment, campus outreach and consultation, on-call emergency services, and supervision of psychology graduate students.

-OCCC is committed to providing a training experience that further prepares students to function as generalists, comfortable in the many roles assumed by university counseling center practitioners.
+OCCC is committed to providing a training experience that further prepares students to function as generalists, comfortable in the many roles assumed by university Counseling and Psychological Services practitioners.
 Therefore, a broad range of training experiences are offered.

 Direct Service Activities